Cranberry season is upon us! And this Cranberry Curd will go amazingly with all the seasons baking, this makes a great gift this time of year as well.

 Fruit curds have been a beloved addition to cuisine since the late 19th- and early 20th-century.
 It has its history in England and was traditionally served with bread or scones at afternoon tea as an alternative to jam.
 It can be used as a filling for cakes, small pastries, and tarts as well!
 For this reason, there are many options, with berries such as strawberries, blueberries, and oh… lemons for lemon curd is amazing, give this cherry lime curd a try as well.

-Central to this recipe is egg yolks which have been tempered – in essence, bring the temperature of the egg up slowly, usually by adding small amounts of hot liquid.
+Central to this recipe are egg yolks that have been tempered – in essence, bring the temperature of the egg up slowly, usually by adding small amounts of hot liquid.
 I will walk you through this step.
 It’s super simple and not as hard as it sounds!

 Okay, let’s get this curd made so you can have some with your baked goods for breakfast!

-Strain the mixture with a fine strainer which has been placed above a bowl to catch the juices, scrape the bottom of the strainer to separate the fruit from the pulp.
+Strain the mixture with a fine strainer that has been placed above a bowl to catch the juices, and scrape the bottom of the strainer to separate the fruit from the pulp.

 Throw away the thick pulp and skin that is pressed into the strainer.